Austria Tours & Vacations

 The best times to visit Vienna and Salzburg are late spring and early autumn (May, June, September).
 That said, there’s really no bad time to visit.
 Each season has its own charms and though mid–late summer (July, August) can see afternoon thunderstorms rolling in, there’s plenty of sunshine to be had.

 The winter months are freezing and snowing, so this is a good time to visit the cities if you’re after a classic European Christmas atmosphere.
 January and February tend to be dark, quiet and cold.

 If you’re looking to take a skiing holiday, the best months are February and March when snow is plentiful and the days are longer than in December or January.

 Yes, Austria is safe to visit and the cities experience very low crime rates.
-The biggest risk to travellers probably comes from the mountainous areas, which can be dangerous for inexperienced skiers and hikers.
+The biggest risk to travelers probably comes from the mountainous areas, which can be dangerous for inexperienced skiers and hikers.
 Be sure to pack appropriate clothing, water and food, and tell someone what your plans are if you are heading into the hills.

 Austria is a member of the Schengen Convention, which means that if you travel to an EU member country or countries, like Austria, for a total of less than 90 days, a visa is not required.
 Citizens of Australia, New Zealand, Canada, the US, the UK and other member countries of the EU and Schengen area are included under this arrangement.

-Visas are the responsibility of the individual traveller.
+Visas are the responsibility of the individual traveler.
 Entry requirements can change at any time, so it's important that you check for the latest information.
 Please visit the relevant consular website of the country or countries you’re visiting for detailed and up-to-date visa information specific to your country of origin.
 Check the Essential Trip Information section of your tour itinerary for more information.